 Control dampers require an actuator to open and close their blades.

-Control dampers open and close their blades with assistance from an actuator.
-Electric actuators can be tied to a control box, which allows an operator to open and close the damper remotely.
+Control dampers open and close their blades with help from an actuator.
+A control box, connected to electric actuators, enables remote opening and closing of the damper by an operator.
 Operators can also set the actuator to open at specific times, to synchronize with the system’s overall schedule.
 Control damper blades can be single-thickness, airfoil, or insulated airfoil blades.
 Insulated blades block heat when closed, preventing heat transfer from one side of the damper to the other.
 Insulation is important for systems that require precise temperature control.

 You can also configure your control dampers to have parallel or opposing blade action, depending on the needs of the application.
 Read our article on blade action for the details.
 Each type of blade action has advantages, which add versatility to the damper.
 Control dampers are highly versatile, but their extra features can come at a cost.
 Certain accessories and options will increase the price of the unit.
 A control damper may have too many extra features for an exhaust application.